dmos-tools/example-tool-repo/README.md

 ### Tool script

-To run the tool, use the folowing:
+To run the tool, use the following:

 ```
 from plotologic import makeplot